 With Tomorrow Zero, our premium account, you can offset as much CO₂ as the average German emits in a year: around 11 tonnes.
 The more of our users who switch to Zero, the more CO₂ will be offset.
 Together we can make a significant change.

 kilograms of CO₂ were offset by Tomorrow Zero in the month of March.
 That is equivalent to around:

-Specifically, we are currently funding two climate protection projects; the biogas plants project in Vietnam is now fully financed.
+Specifically, we are currently funding two climate protection projects for the CO₂ compensation; the biogas plants project in Vietnam is now fully financed.
 Read more about how that works here.

 kilograms of CO₂ were offset in the month of March with Zero.